Find Cheap Auto Insurance Quotes in Your Area

 Unlike a regular car insurance policy, a SmartMiles policy has two parts: the base rate and the amount you pay per mile.
 The base rate stays the same regardless of how many miles you drive.
 The per-mile rate changes based on how many miles you drive each month.
 If you drive a lot, your rates will go up; if you drive less, your rates will go down.

-SmartMiles is best for people who don't drive much — such as people who work from home, those who primarily get around on foot or public transportation, and people who have a second car they don't use very often.
+SmartMiles is best for people who don't drive much — if you work from home, get around on foot or public transportation or have a second car you don't use very often.

 Your policy will have a flat cost per mile — you're not charged differently for highway or city miles, or based on time of day.
 We found our sample rate to be about 5.5 cents per mile.
 The only exception is that there's a daily limit of 250 miles: if you go further than that in a single day, any additional distance is free, meaning you won't be charged extra if you go on a road trip.